koolskateguy89/arduino_21coa202_cw/doc.md

 The beginning address for a channel is calculated using `(id - 'A') * 19`.
 This creates a distance of 19 bytes between each channel (A: 0, B: 19, C: 38, etc.).

-A channel stored in EEPROM is 'validated' by checking the ID written at the address for the channel is correct.
+A channel stored in EEPROM is 'validated' by checking the ID written at the address for the channel is correct and that the written description length does not exceed the maximum.
+Though this is a weak way to check that the channel was actually written and not just 'there', I couldn't think of a better way.

 I use the namespace `_EEPROM` for all functions relating to using the EEPROM, namely `_EEPROM::updateEEPROM(Channel*)` and `_EEPROM::readEEPROM()`.